Chapter Three: Minifig Weapons

 Killing enemies from a safe distance is all well and good, but any

-real minifig will tell you that's for cowards.
+minifig worth his plastic will tell you that's for cowards.
 Nothing beats the meaty

-hands-on thrill of physically whacking an uncooperative enemy into
+hands-on thrill of manually whacking an uncooperative enemy into

 a pile of bloody chunks.
 Close Combat weapons are used to make